caoimhejyoti/note-book/README.md

 WHEN I open the Note Taker
 COMPLETE!
 THEN I am presented with a landing page with a link to a notes page COMPLETE!
-WHEN I click on the link to the notes page THEN I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
+WHEN I click on the link to the notes page COMPLETE!
+THEN I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
-WHEN I enter a new note title and the note’s text
-THEN a Save icon appears in the navigation at the top of the page WHEN I click on the Save icon
+COMPLETE!
+WHEN I enter a new note title and the note’s text COMPLETE!
+THEN a Save icon appears in the navigation at the top of the page COMPLETE!
+WHEN I click on the Save icon
-THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes WHEN I click on an existing note in the list in the left-hand column THEN that note appears in the right-hand column
-WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
+COMPLETE!
+THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes WHEN I click on an existing note in the list in the left-hand column THEN that note appears in the right-hand column WORKING! [confirm working when showing saved file] WHEN I click on the Write icon in the navigation at the top of the page WORKING! [confirm working when showing saved file] THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ```

 ## Installation